Mobile visibility & responsive options

 By default, it’s not possible to hide the first column in your table because the expandable + plus icon is contained within the first column.
 If you need to hide the first column, then you’ll also need to use the responsive_control option to put the + plus icon in its own column of the table.

-WooCommerce Product Table is built on the jQuery DataTables library.
+Posts Table Pro is built on the jQuery DataTables library.
 In addition to the options listed above, you can also use any of the options listed on this page of the DataTables documentation.
 These options are more than most of our users will need, but are useful if you want even more fine-grained control over which columns appear on each device.

 When the table can’t fit all the data within the space available (for example, on mobile devices) a “plus” icon appears to the left of each row to allow the user to show or expand the full content.
 The